 Schools are free to spend the Pupil Premium as they see fit.
 However, we will be held accountable for how we have used the additional funding to support pupils from low-income families.
 From September 2012 we have been required to publish online information about how we have used the Premium.
 This will ensure that parents, and others, are made fully aware of the attainment and progress of pupils covered by the Premium and the extra support that they receive.

-The information below summarise how the school has spent the Premium over the last few years along with evaluations of the impact it has had on pupil’s learning.
+The information below summarises how the school has spent the Premium over the last few years along with evaluations of the impact it has had on pupil’s learning.